-A vestibule is “an entrance to,” such as the entrance to your house, or in medical terms it may be the entrance to the ear (auricular vestibule), the mouth (oral vestibule), the nose (nasal vestibule), etc. The vulvar vestibule is that area of the female vulva (genitals) that is within the inner lips (labia minora) where the entrance to the urethra (the tube that leads to the bladder) and the vagina can be found.
+The explanation: a vestibule is “an entrance to,” such as the entrance to your house, or in medical terms, it may be the entrance to the ear (auricular vestibule), the mouth (oral vestibule), the nose (nasal vestibule), etc. The vulvar vestibule is that area of the female vulva (genitals) that is within the inner lips (labia minora) where the entrance to the urethra (the tube that leads to the bladder) and the vagina can be found.

 Vulvar vestibulitis is defined as abnormal (dysesthesia) sensation in the vulvar vestibule.
 That sensation may be characterized as any or all of the following:

-- Sensation of burning, “hot”, stinging, rawness, swelling, itching, dryness
+- The sensation of burning, “hot”, stinging, rawness, swelling, itching, dryness

-- Sensation of “being cut at the bottom”
+- A sensation of “being cut at the bottom”

 - Urinary frequency

 - Severe pain to touch / attempted vaginal penetration

 Learn about our proprietary treatment, the DiRoss Methodologysm

 There are many hypotheses as to the cause of this condition, none firmly conclusive.
 Consequently, there are many avenues of intervention, including topical medications (i.e. cromolyn, lidocaine, estrogen, capsaicin), anti-depressant medication (i.e. amitriptyline, amoxapine, clomipramine, imipramine), cognitive-behavioral therapy, biofeedback, vestibulectomy (surgery), laser surgery, Botox injections, etc.

 Our extensive clinical experience suggests that